The Edwards Family 1740 – 1830

 As one would expect, The Vine farm was a major users of local labour.
 For example on 15 March 1785 15 women (10 from Tarrington and Durlow Common) were bean-setting there, earning 3d or 4d each for 5 days works, paid by the bushel.
 In 1798 it is recorded that out of the 288 acres of the farm, of which 76 were arable.
 37 men were engaged in reaping.
 Assuming that those listed together with the same name were from the same household, 34 separate households had provided labour on this one farm.

 In these closing years of the 18th century for the first time we have some evidence of the appearance and ground plan of The Vine and its surrounding farm buildings.
 There is a large scale map of the “Tarrington Division of the Property of the Hon.
 Edward Foley” dated 1777-8 – obviously commissioned by Edward upon coming into his inheritance in the former year.
-A sketch of that part of the map showing The Vine and its outbuildings appears as Map 2.
 Interestingly the plan of The Vine shows its configuration very much as now – as a stunted H with two shallow wings protruding front and back.
 To the rear or North of the house is the Cider Barn (which is indeed dated to the 18th century).
 Immediately to the West is the lane Vine Knapp, leading down to the present line of the A 438.
 To the West of this is a group of three long barn-like structures, one of which fronts the old King’s Highway (where the subsequent Estate Drawing Office – now Vine Cottage and Heritage Cottage – was to be) and the other two face lengthwise onto Vine Knapp.
 It is slightly strange that the old barn (now known as Vine Barn and Vine End) is not shown on the map in its present position as it is thought also to be of 18th century date.

 The map also marks the disposition of the gardens and fields surrounding the house and it is interesting that the form of the present front and side gardens are almost exactly as those marked on the map.
 To the rear of the house, however, all was given over to the needs of farming it seems.
 A large farm yard extended between the house and the Cider Barn and opened into a large field, much of which is the present Paddock The present boundaries of the Paddock, however, seem largely to conform to the map.